 By Tanya Agrawal

-June 27 (Reuters) - Wall Street was pulled lower by a selloff in technology shares at the open on Tuesday, while investors awaited clues on interest rate hikes from Federal Reserve Chair Janet Yellen's talk in London.
+June 27 (Reuters) - Wall Street was poised for a lower open on Tuesday as a selloff in technology shares continued, while investors awaited clues on interest rate hikes from Federal Reserve Chair Janet Yellen’s talk in London.

-However, the sector has come under pressure of late over concerns about lofty valuations.
-To make matters worse, investors are also shifting to high-dividend paying defensive sectors such as utilities in a rising interest rate environment.
+The tech sector has been under pressure over concerns about lofty valuations, with investors shifting to high-dividend paying defensive sectors such as utilities in a rising interest rate environment.

 “The indices continue to hover near the very high end of the recent ranges, suggesting this week’s end-of-the-quarter window dressing is likely to see more sector rotation,” Peter Cardillo, chief market economist at First Standard Financial, wrote in a note.